rust-lang/book/src/ch19-01-unsafe-rust.md

 use unsafe code incorrectly, problems can occur due to memory unsafety, such as null pointer dereferencing.

+Because many other languages are inherently usafe, using Rust to call their code and functions can break the runtime safety that Rust guarantees.
+For example, if you were to use an external C library like the Windows API, you would need to tell Rust that all the functions from that library are unsafe.
+Because calling external code and libraries is a very common thing to do in systems programming, Rust allows you to step outside of its rules and do things that were otherwise not possible with safe code.

 Another reason Rust has an unsafe alter ego is that the underlying computer hardware is inherently unsafe.
 If Rust didn’t let you do unsafe operations, you couldn’t do certain tasks.
 Rust needs to allow you to do low-level systems